uwcip-research/Coengagement-Networks/README.md

 ## About

-This Github repository contains code for creating shared engagement projection graphs and visualizations, per the paper "Shared Engagement Projections for the 2020 United States Election: A Network Visualization Case Study and Toolkit."
-A shared engagement projection is a transformation of a directed network of social media engagements on entitites into an undirected projection of shared engagements between entities.
-For example, one could take a dataset of accounts retweeting other accounts on Twitter, and create a shared engagement projection where links between accounts denote that they are retweeted by the same intermediate accounts.
+This Github repository contains code for creating coengagement projection graphs and visualizations, per the paper "Coengagement Projections for the 2020 United States Election: A Network Visualization Case Study and Toolkit."
+A coengagement projection is a transformation of a directed network of social media engagements on entitites into an undirected projection of coengagements between entities.
+For example, one could take a dataset of accounts retweeting other accounts on Twitter, and create a coengagement projection where links between accounts denote that they are retweeted by the same intermediate accounts.
 Intuitively, edges in these projections maps shared audiences of engaged users.
 Creating these networks can reduce the size and complexity of social network visualizations on extremely large engagement datasets.
 Please read our paper (currently under review) for additional details and examples.

 ## Installation
 This software uses Docker to run its code.
 Docker is a service that allows you to run pre-packaged code in "Docker containers" without having to install additional dependencies outside of the Docker softwar itself.
 Here is how you can get set up with Docker.